kellyqs/MyUniSocieties/README.md

 Click on Sync Now to link everything up with Gradle.
 Run the app on a phone or emulator by clicking Run > Run 'app'.

-How We Made It 🔨
+How I Made The Application
-We used a structure to keep things simple and organized.
+I used a folder/package structure to keep things simple and organized.
 Here’s a breakdown:
 Data Folder:
 The data folder is responsible for handling everything related to data in the app, like databases and models.
   1.dao: Contains methods for accessing and managing data in the Room database.